-Our latest insider we’re profiling for the Paris edition of our Local Knowledge series is Parisian artist and art historian Marie Theres from Montmartre.
-It’s a beautiful spring evening when Marie Theres Berger takes us to her small studio, hidden, with a dozen other artists’ ateliers, in a dimly lit lane behind big wooden doors in the heart of Montmartre.
-The vibrant colours of her canvases take us back outside into the sunshine and into a lovely Paris garden.
+For the Paris edition of Local Knowledge, we get tips from Parisian artist and art historian Marie Theres Berger from Montmartre.
+It’s a beautiful spring evening when Marie Theres takes us to her small studio, hidden, with a dozen other artists’ ateliers, in a dimly lit lane in the heart of Montmartre.
+The vibrant colours of her canvases take us back outside into the sunshine and a lovely Paris garden.

 “I love Montmartre,” she tells us later over dinner at her home.
 “It’s a microcosm of Paris.
 It’s multicultural.
 It has nightlife and day-life.
 There are prostitutes, there are bobos, and there are artists… there is the tourist part, but there’s also the everyday life, which is very authentic.”